 Currency risk: The Scheme holds a number of financial assets and liabilities in overseas financial markets and is therefore exposed to the risk of loss arising from exchange rate movements of foreign currencies.
 The Scheme seeks to mitigate losses due to adverse movements in foreign currency exchange rates through investing in a diversified portfolio of assets, using active management and private market funds that are currency-hedged back to sterling where possible.
-Prior to February 2022, 50% of the equity investments denominated in overseas currencies were hedged into sterling in accordance with the passive currency overlay programme.
-This is being reduced to nil as at July 2022.

 Credit/Counterparty risk: Credit risk is the risk that a counterparty to a financial instrument will fail to discharge an obligation or commitment that it has entered into and cause the Scheme to incur financial loss.
 The selection of high quality counterparties, brokers and financial institutions minimises credit risk that may occur through the failure to settle a transaction in a timely manner.
-The Scheme monitors its exposure to credit and counterparty risk through review of the Scheme's external investment managers annual internal control reports.
+The creditworthiness of all counterparties and the scheme's exposure to credit and counterparty risk is reviewed on a regular basis.